-The Company and some consolidated subsidiaries revaluate their business land under the Law to Revise Part of Land Revaluation Law (Law No. 24 of March 31, 1999).
+The Company revaluates its business land pursuant to the Law to Revise Part of the Land Revaluation Law (Law No. 24 of March 31, 1999).
 The tax equivalent to this revaluation variance has been stated in Liabilities as "Deferred tax liabilities on revaluation reserve for land," and the amount deducted this has been stated in Net Assets as "Unrealized holding gain or loss on land revaluation."

-The difference between the total fair value of the revaluated business land at the end of the current fiscal year and the total book value after revaluation was 65,442 million yen.
+The difference between the total fair value of the revaluated business land at the end of the current fiscal year and the total book value after revaluation was 62,961 million yen.